pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 When a cell is no longer within range, its processes are stopped.
 This makes startup much quicker and brings initial memory use down to 92MB.

+### On Mangos

+[Mangos](https://www.getmangos.eu/) is the main World of Warcraft private server implementation and Thistle Tea uses its database extensively for things like creatures, items, npc text, etc.
+This works really well, but I let some of the database model structure leak into the core code, which made things a bit annoying to work with.
+Instead of using their database model directly, I've moved some of it to a boundary concern using 'loaders'.
+These query from the database to get mobs and similar to spawn, but then convert to different structs that are easier to work with.

+The idea is that the Mangos database can be used to 'bootstrap' Thistle Tea, but we should prefer working with our own data representations.
+Additionally, the state of the system should be entirely separate from the Mangos database.
+There's still a lot I need to think about there, but I basically want to make it so it's not as tightly coupled.

 ## Re-implementing Movement

 As part of reworking things, I decided I wasn't going to do things from scratch.